developer-zebra/developer-zebra-site/src/devicetrackerbasic/2-3/guide/about/index.md

 ##Main Features

-Device Tracker Basic main features:
+Device Tracker On-Prem main features:

-*	General location information for all supported WiFi devices based on connected AP
+- General location information for all supported WiFi devices based on connected AP
-* Real-time device proximity tracking with BLE
+- Real-time device proximity tracking with BLE
-*	Misplaced device prevention by monitoring low power and disconnection state
+- Misplaced device prevention by monitoring low power and disconnection state
-*	Centralized dashboard to easily view device information: WiFi connectivity (connection status, connected AP), tracking status (To Be Found, Being Found, Found, Cannot Find), battery information (percent battery remaining, charging status), and other information from deployed Zebra mobile computers.
+- Centralized dashboard to easily view device information: WiFi connectivity (connection status, connected AP), tracking status (To Be Found, Being Found, Found, Cannot Find), battery information (percent battery remaining, charging status), and other information from deployed Zebra mobile computers.
- * Filter and sort data
+- Filter and sort data
- * Search by status, AP name, device name, device model, device serial number, battery state, and tags
+- Search by status, AP name, device name, device model, device serial number, battery state, and tags
- * Device tagging for easier organization, identification, and tracking
+- Device tagging for easier organization, identification, and tracking
- * Admin action to mark device "To be found", which adds the device to the search list on the associate's client app
+- Admin action to mark device "To be found", which adds the device to the search list on the associate's client app
-*	Find and retrieve misplaced devices with client app using audio sound
+- Find and retrieve misplaced devices with client app using audio sound
-*	Secure communications between the Device Tracker Basic Client application and server
+- Secure communications between the Device Tracker On-Prem Client application and server
-*	Friendly name assignment for APs and devices for ease of identification and tracking
+- Friendly name assignment for APs and devices for ease of identification and tracking
-*	Report generation to export data
+- Report generation to export data
-* Capability for device staging with the use of an EMM such as Zebra's [StageNow](/stagenow/latest/about) with [Battery Manager CSP](/mx/batterymgr).
+- Capability for device staging with the use of an EMM such as Zebra's [StageNow](/stagenow/latest/about) with [Battery Manager CSP](/mx/batterymgr).

 ##How it works

-The Device Tracker Basic client app registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
+The Device Tracker On-Prem client app registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
 The Admin uploads a list of friendly names of Access Points within the facility, which identifies the general area or zone where the device is located while connected to the AP.
 From the web portal, the Admin marks the misplaced device "To be found".
-On the associate’s device, the Device Tracker Basic client displays a list of devices to be found.
+On the associate’s device, the Device Tracker On-Prem client displays a list of devices to be found.
 The associate selects the target device to find from the list and uses the AP friendly name (if configured) to identify the general area where the device is last seen.
 If BLE is enabled, a proximity meter appears indicating how close or far the user is to the misplaced device. <!--"Out of Bluetooth range" message appears if the user walks beyond the distance which the Bluetooth signal can be received from the target device.--> Audio can be played on the target device to further locate it by sound.

 The web portal provides a dashboard for administrators to monitor the status of all tracked devices, identifying any misplaced devices.
 The last known status is provided from devices so action can be taken to prevent lost or misplaced devices.

 ##Supported Devices
 Supported Devices (including GMS and non-GMS versions):